J-Cowsert/TaskHub/README.md

 - **Audio Support:** Manage and play audio files with miniaudio.

 ## Build
-TaskHub builds into a static library and TaskHubApp builds into an executable and links the core static library.
-The `Scripts/` directory contains setup script for Windows (Currently only supports Visual Studio).
+TaskHub builds into a static library and TaskHubApp builds into an executable and links to TaskHub.

 <ins>**1.
 Downloading:**</ins>
 To get started clone the repository with `git clone --recursive https://github.com/DexNipp/TaskHub.git`